Health-RI/metadata-documentation/src/new/classes-classtext.md

 # Classes # {#classes-classtext}
-Health-RI’s schema is designed to support FAIR data principles in biomedical research.
-Its **main classes** focus on the core entities that describe and deliver data, while **supporting classes** enrich those entities with context, provenance, and technical details.

-- **Main classes** define the core entities that describe the data and how it is delivered.
-Think: what the data is and who allows users access it.
-- **Supporting classes** provide contextual, technical, and provenance-related information.
-Think: who created it, how it's validated, and how it's linked to other resources.

-This separation helps modularize metadata and makes it easier to reuse supporting elements across multiple datasets or services.
+Health-RI’s schema is designed to support FAIR data principles—making health data Findable, Accessible, Interoperable, and Reusable.
+To achieve this, the schema organizes its structure around two types of classes: Main Classes and Supportive Classes.

+Main Classes represent the core entities of the data catalog.
+These include the Catalog, Dataset, Data Service, Dataset Series, and Distribution.
+They define the essential components of the data: what data exists, how it’s grouped, and how it can be accessed.

+Supportive Classes provide additional context and metadata that enrich and clarify the main entities.
+These include elements like Agent, Identifier, Period of Time, Checksum, and Quality Certificate.
+While not always mandatory, they enhance discoverability, traceability, and trustworthiness of the data.